lst-c0ast-studios/lst-c0ast-studios/README.md

 - 👋 Hi, I’m A.D.C.
 I work at and own a small portable art studio @lst-c0ast-studios.
-I'm currently in the process of designing a series of languages for encryption, coding, reading, writing and speaking.
+I'm currently in the process of designing a series of languages for encryption, coding, reading, writing.
+I have come online to study your source.
 This might be my lengthiest online page.
 Here are some other links https://linktr.ee/lst_c0ast_studios

 - 👀 I’m interested in positive and beneficial social connections.
 I'm a professional audio engineer.
 When I'm not writing, I run a service dedicated to audio & video.
 We do hardware, software, setup, takedown, repairs, design, testing, studio dubs, edits, mixing, mastering, booking, and so on.
 We have dedicated sessions musicians and network with many bright, multi-faceted and talented individuals.